Child and Family Specialist

 - Cleared portable background check through the Washington DCYF.

-- Must have reliable transportation, valid driver’s license, safe driving record, and auto liability insurance OR alternative acceptable and reliable transportation.
+- Must have reliable transportation, valid driver’s license, safe driving record and auto liability insurance or must have acceptable alternative and reliable transportation

 - Specialized clinical training in infant early childhood mental health, including provision of reflective supervision/consultation for individuals and groups.